← Back to Blog

 Playwright MCP is one piece of the puzzle.
 The real power comes from combining multiple MCP servers so your AI assistant can browse the web, update your CRM, send emails, and manage tasks — all from a single conversation.

-If you're exploring MCP for your business, we build custom integrations from strategy to production.
-Book a free consultation to discuss what's possible.
+If you're exploring MCP for your business, we build custom integrations from strategy to production — see our AI Integration service for the broader picture, or book a free consultation to discuss your specific use case.

 Ready to put this into practice?